jushyi/D287-JushyGyms-One-Stop-Weight-Shop/README.md

         assertEquals(maximum, partOut.getMaximum());
     }

-J.  Remove the class files for any unused validators in order to clean your code.
+J.  Remove the class files for any unused validators in order to clean your code.\
+All Validators and Use Cases

+    ValidDeletePart.java (DeletePartValidator.java) - Used in Part.java

+    ValidEnufParts.java (EnufPartsValidator.java) - Used in Product.java

+    ValisPartInvMax.java (PartInvMaxValidator.java) - Used in Part.java

+    ValidPartInvMin.java (PartInvMinValidator.java) - Used in Part.java

+    ValidProductPrice.java (PriceProductValidator.java) - Used in Product.java

+All 5 existing validators are being used, no validators were removed.